 However, if you are planning to make a plasmid that might be useful to other researchers, and you are happy for us to add it to our catalog, we will normally only charge you the price it costs us to make it.
 Please contact us for a quote.

 Yes, we often clone our customers genes into our plasmids after synthesis.
 We have also made custom plasmids for specific research purposes that contain multiple genes expressed in a variety of configurations.

 If you choose to simply use our DNA synthesis service then the gene will be cloned into a standard pBlueScript or pUC19 plasmid.
-If you would like your gene cloning into one of our product catalogue, this will normally cost around £150 more.
+If you would like your gene cloning into one of our catalog plasmids then please add this to your shopping cart.

 We regularly make plasmids that contain multiple genes.
 Often the backbone into which these genes are inserted is also expresing a reporter gene or mammalian selectable marker.
 If you have a project in mind that requires a complicated expression system, please contact us and we will happily try to advise you on the available strategies.